Marc Davis (animator): Introduction

-As one of Walt Disney's "Nine Old Men," Marc Davis's importance to the Disney Studio is immediately evident.
-Davis was creative and skilled, able to set himself apart from the distinguished group of veteran animators.
+As one of Walt Disney's "Nine Old Men," Marc Davis was able to set himself apart from the distinguished group of veteran animators.
 His mastery of drawing and painting led him to champion animation, followed by three-dimensional characters and storytelling.
 “I haven't used Marc as I should," Disney once admitted to Alice Davis: "I have a whole building over there filled with animators and that's all they can do.
 Marc can do story, he can do character, he can animate, he can design shows for me.
 All I have to do is tell him what I want and it's there.
 He's my Renaissance Man."
 An even higher compliment from Disney circled back to Davis over the years.
 When asked what piece of the Studio's animation he fancied most, Disney replied, "I guess it would have to be where Cinderella gets her ballroom gown."
-It was Davis who animated Cinderella's pixie dust transformation.
+It was Davis who animated Cinderella during her transformation, with George Rowley animating the pixie dust itself.